John Arthur Roebuck: Political career

 Roebuck lost his seat in the general election of 1847.
 He spent some of his time in writing A Plan for Governing our English Colonies, which was published in 1849.
 He was returned to parliament for the Sheffield constituency in a by-election in 1849.

 Roebuck championed a vigorous foreign policy.
 In 1850 he moved a strongly worded vote of confidence in Lord Palmerston's recent foreign policy, following the Don Pacifico affair.
 In 1854 he defended the Crimean War; but the inefficiency which soon became apparent in carrying it on excited his disgust.
 In 1855, when, having overthrown Lord Aberdeen's ministry by carrying a resolution for the appointment of a committee of inquiry into the mismanagement in the Crimean War, he presided over its proceedings.

-In his latter years his political opinions became greatly modified.
-A speech at Salisbury in 1862, in which he alleged that working men were spendthrifts and wife-beaters, made him unpopular for a time.
-He strongly denounced the trade unionist Sheffield Outrages of 1867.
 During the American Civil War he firmly championed the slave-holders of the South, boasting that Lord Palmerston had confessed to him that he was on the same side.
 In June 1863 Roebuck moved a resolution in the House of Commons calling for the Government to "enter into negotiations with the Great Powers of Europe, for the purpose of obtaining their co-operation in the recognition of the independence of the Confederate States of North America."
 During the debate on the motion Roebuck claimed to have recently received an audience with the Emperor of the French who he said had assured him that France stood ready to recognise the Confederacy if the United Kingdom would do likewise.
 Roebuck later dropped the motion under pressure from the Government.
 Roebuck also defended Austrian rule in Italy.

+In his latter years his political opinions became greatly modified.
+A speech at Salisbury in 1862, in which he alleged that working men were spendthrifts and wife-beaters, made him unpopular for a time.
+He strongly denounced the trade unionist Sheffield Outrages of 1867.
 These uncompromising attitudes led to Roebuck's rejection by Sheffield voters at the election of 1868.
 He regained the seat in 1874.
 In 1878 he was made a privy councillor by the Tory government.
 He died at Westminster, in 1879.
 He was survived by his wife and a daughter.